AVSystem/developer-zone/docs/cloud-integrations.md

 # IoT Cloud Integrations

-With the Coiote IoT Device Management platform, you can integrate your LwM2M devices with Azure IoT Hub, Azure IoT Central, or Azure DPS.
+With the Coiote IoT Device Management platform, you can integrate your LwM2M devices with Microsoft Azure, AWS and nRF Cloud.

-This guide will take you on a step-by-step journey through the integration process to make it seamless and efficient.
+These guides will take you on a step-by-step journey to seamlessly activate the integrations.

+## Microsoft Azure integrations

 Here’s how you can get started with the Coiote DM – Azure IoT integration: